EricRorich/ComfyUI-MegaTran-cutom-node/README.md

-# CS Transform Node for ComfyUI
+# Transform Node for ComfyUI
 ![image alt](https://github.com/EricRorich/ComfyUI-MegaTran-cutom-node/blob/main/Mega_Tran.png?raw=true)
 ## Overview
-The `CS Transform` node is a custom node for ComfyUI that applies a series of transformations to an input image and mask.
+The `Transform` node is a custom node for ComfyUI that applies a series of transformations to an input image and mask.
 The transformations include scaling, rotation, and translation, all centered around a specified pivot point.
 The node ensures that the transformed image is properly accommodated within a canvas, which can be expanded if needed.

 ## Features
 - **Scaling**: Adjust the size of the image by a specified factor.